sonnyt/sonnyt.github.io/_posts/2014-03-25-proper-truncating.md

 summary: false
 description: "PHP function that truncates a block of text without breaking a word."
 ---
 Here is a useful PHP function that truncates a block of text without breaking a word.
-This is usefull when creating an excerpt text and making sure that words are not cut off.
+This is useful when creating an excerpt text and making sure that words are not cut off.

 {% highlight php %}
 <?php